Change Your Mindset For Healthier Finances

 Financial understanding lags in the UK; studies consistently highlight financial knowledge gaps among consumers.
 If you’re not as savvy as you should be with money, this fundamental lack of understanding may be to blame for your finances underperforming.
 It may not happen overnight, but boosting your knowledge about economics and other money matters can help you guide your finances in a better direction.

 In addition to online resources, several worthy mobile apps provide financial assistance.
 These finance apps help you keep track of your money and work out budgets, but they also offer tips and information to round out your financial understanding.
 Your friends and family members can also be a good source of financial information, sharing their experiences managing money.
-If your mates are skint, they may not be the best source for information, but it never hurts to bring in a different perspective, alongside your personal research.
+Of course, if your mates are skint, they may not be the best source for information, but it never hurts to bring in a different perspective alongside your personal research.

 If money charities and other financial resources haven’t answered your most pressing financial questions, professional help can provide the specific insight you need to make prudent financial choices.